influxdata/influxdb-rails/README.md

 influxdb-rails
 ==============

-# This library is not updated for InfluxDB 0.9.0.
+# This library is not updated for InfluxDB 0.9.
 There are breaking changes to the API, use at your own risk.

 We encourage you to submit a pull request if you have a contribution.
+If you make a PR please explicitly call @beckettsean to get eyes on your PR.

 ----------